sadmankiba/bendability/docs/Boundaries.md

 - Any pattern in C0?

 **Procedure**
-BF1.
+(BF1, BF2, BH1).
 DL2.
 [C13] [F15]

 **Observations**
 *Boundaries*
 - Distrib slightly towards more bendability than nucs.

 *Boundary nucs and linkers*
+- Boundary NDRs show significantly more bendable distribution (even more than nucs).
+Shown in BF1, BF2, BH1.
-- Surprisingly, bndry ndrs c0 distrib towards more bendability than nucs.
-Bndry nucs c0 distrib towards more rigidity than lnkrs.
+- Only BF1 shows bndry nucs towards more rigidity.
 Might be because of small number of boundaries.

 **Future Directions**
 - Check in other chromosomes.